Which requirements will my AP/IB credits fulfill?

 How do I schedule an appointment with my advisor?

-Once you have completed the required Canvas modules, you will be able to sign up for an online cohort advising session through Canvas.
+Once you have completed the required Canvas modules, you will be able to sign up for an online group advising session through Canvas.
 In the session, you’ll learn more about the advising system and meet your academic advisor.
-In-person appointments and quick question (walk-in advising) will be available to first-year students starting in the fall semester.
+One-on-one appointments will be available to first-year students starting in the fall semester.

 Where can I find more information about tutoring, academic support, and other resources?

-Many students utilize tutoring and other academic support services, especially during freshman year.
-Information on academic support programs, tutoring, learning resources, Student Disabilities Services, Counseling and Psychological Services, Student Health Services, international programs and student support, cultural resources, and security and safety services can be found on our resources page.
+Many students utilize tutoring and other academic support services, especially during their first year.
+Information on academic support programs, tutoring, learning resources, Student Disabilities Services, Counseling and Psychological Services, Student Health Services, international programs and student support, cultural resources, and security and safety services can be found on our resources pages.

 With whom can I talk about non-academic concerns I may have?

-In addition to your Wharton academic advisor, cohort director/mentor, and peer advising fellow, your college house dean is a great resource to discuss both academic and non-academic matters.
+In addition to your Wharton academic advisor and cohort directors, your college house dean is a great resource to discuss both academic and non-academic matters.
 Your house dean is a full-time staff member who lives in your college house and has been trained to assist you with any issues that may arise.

 Another great resource is to talk to a counselor at Counseling and Professional Services (CAPS), which provides free professional counseling to students